Best Camping Showers of 2025

 On a 5-day fly fishing trip in Montana, the ambient temperature was 80 degrees but after 6 hours of lying in a sunny field by the campsite, the water got up to 110 degrees.
 On a 100 F-degree day in Southern California, it took merely three hours to get up to 110 degrees–which was convenient when the water heater went out on my house for a week and I had to rely on my camp shower.
 We also used it when the water heater went out for a month while we were working at an educational summer camp in the Sierra.

 With the Advanced Elements shower bag, we never had to worry about dribbles or faulty valves.
 Its filling spout is sized for convenient filling from a garden hose.
 The built-in spigot is secure when using it as a gravity shower.
-The twist shower head locks when not in use so it doesn’t leak on the rest of your camp gear.
+The twist shower head locks when not in use so it doesn’t leak on the rest of your camp gear, which wasn't always the case with showers we tested.

 As a 4-gallon portable shower bag, the Advanced Elements has a shorter shower time than the 5-gallon showers we tested.
 Advanced Elements make a 10-gallon version, but we had a hard time lifting this shower bag above our heads.
 Unless you have a pulley system, I recommend getting two bags if you need a longer shower.